-- Support municipalities with up-to-date mapping of hazard lands for Official Plan and Zoning By-law schedules. - Refine RVCA's numerical watershed modeling system for use in floodplain hydrology and hydraulic analyses for ungauged watersheds and for investigating the potential impacts of land use and climate change on a watershed scale.
+- Study and map hazard lands as defined by the MNRF such as floodplain, steep slopes and unstable soils for effective administration and enforcement of regulations under Section 28 of the Conservation Authorities Act. - Support municipalities with up-to-date mapping of hazard lands for Official Plan and Zoning By-law schedules. - Refine RVCA's numerical watershed modeling system for use in floodplain hydrology and hydraulic analyses for ungauged watersheds and for investigating the potential impacts of land use and climate change on a watershed scale.